The big, fluffy Cochin chicken begs to be picked up and cuddled! They have been seducing people for a long time and aren’t about to stop anytime soon!

 The most likely scenario would have been crossing between different sets of imports from China and perhaps Europe to obtain the required ‘look.’

 The Cochin was recognized in the British Poultry Standard of 1865 – the first edition of the Standard that was issued.

-In both books it is classified as one of the three Asian classes – the other two being Brahma (also from the Shanghai) and Langshan from China also.
+It is classified as one of the three Asian classes in both books – the other two being Brahma (also from Shanghai) and Langshan from China also.

 Cochins can take up to two years to mature since they are slow growers.
-When they are full grown, the male can weigh in at 11 pounds with the female weighing around 8 ½ pounds.
-The bantams weigh in at 30oz. for the male and 26oz. for the female.
+When they are fully grown, the male can weigh in at 11 pounds, with the female weighing around 8 ½ pounds.
+The bantams weigh in at 30oz.
+For the male and 26oz.
+For the female.